camunda-community-hub/zeebe-test-container/README.md

 </dependencies>
 ```

-Next, you we need to copy the packaged JAR of the `exporter` module into the `exporter-qa` module:
+Next, we need to copy the packaged JAR of the `exporter` module into the `exporter-qa` module:

 ```xml
 <build>